yxzhanggg/notes/index.md

 # World handbook

 The ambition of the World-handbook project is to collect and integrate basic, mature knowledge from around the world to create an authentic and easy reference.
+This is not the detailed defitions of everything, but connections, understanding, of substances.

 ### Writing
 - [Paper](docs/writing/paper)